Description

 Falmouth University in partnership with Gorton Studio

 A one-year, full-time Masters degree delivered by Falmouth University’s School of Film & Television in partnership with Gorton Studio on their Falmouth and Penryn campuses.
 Falmouth is a specialist university for creative industries with exceptional facilities and staff.
-The first intake of students will be for September 2020.

-You will spend time in the Southwest workshop of our multi-award winning sister company Millennium FX to gain key skills and a deep understanding of the subject, while also developing a creative portfolio and a network of contacts.
+You will spend time in the South West workshop of our multi-award winning sister company Millennium FX to gain key skills and a deep understanding of the subject, while also developing a creative portfolio and a network of contacts.
 You will learn how to design and build in a virtual space, then explore how to realise your creations as physical objects through the use of CNC machining and 3D printing, as well as utilising more traditional mould making, casting, sculpture and fabrication techniques.

 You’ll grow and refine your skills through personally focused projects, based within the university’s supportive and collaborative community.
 Through experimentation and risk-taking, you’ll push the boundaries to become a resilient and dynamic prosthetic effects practitioner.